 I’d never shot Fujifilm Velvia 50 before, so I put a roll through the F2AS.
 Here I used my 135/2.8 lens again.

 The 55/2.8 Micro Nikkor is a fine lens for walking-around photography.
 I made this photo in the military section of Crown Hill Cemetery in Indianapolis on Kodak Ektar 100.

 This is one of my favorite places for photography.
 I brought my son along one day and he made this portrait of me with the 50/2 lens on Fujifilm Neopan 100 Acros.

 For more photos, see my Nikon F2AS gallery.

-This Nikon F2AS performed wonderfully with any film I threw at it and any of my four lenses attached.
-Now, I thought I’d really miss aperture-priority shooting when I chose the F2AS.
-That’s my favorite way to shoot and one of the reasons I originally planned to use my aperture-priority-only Pentax ME.
-But with every roll of film I put through the F2AS, the easier it becomes to quickly set both aperture and shutter speed.
+This Nikon F2AS performed wonderfully with any film I threw at it and any of my lenses attached.
+I thought I’d really miss aperture-priority shooting, my favorite way to fly.
+But with every roll of film I put through the F2AS, the easier it became to quickly set both aperture and shutter speed.
 And otherwise, the F2AS always quickly disappears in my hands and becomes an extension of my eye.
 It doesn’t get any better than that.